michali/blog/_posts/2020-05-02-capital-controls-programming-kata.md

 <details>
   <summary>Iteration 1</summary>
   <h3>Iteration 1</h3>
-  A customer can withdraw up to $60 per day from each bank account.
+  A customer can withdraw cash up to $60 per day from each bank account.
 If they have more than one account with one institution, they can withdraw $60 per day from each one of them.<br/>
   Only domestic electronic bank transfers are permitted (any amount).
   <ul>
     <li>